Information Technology IT Resume Examples

 Professional Experience

-- Work collaboratively with designers, developers, research managers, and producers to develop creative solutions that are accessible to users with diverse needs
+- Collaborate with designers, developers, research managers, and producers to develop creative solutions that are accessible to users with diverse needs

 - Conduct front-end programming using HTML 5, CSS, and JavaScript to develop and build web-based prototypes

-- Completed user research to identify opportunities for improving client’s web presence, which lead to site enhancements, including intuitive site navigation that decreased bounce rate by 27%
+- Performed user research to identify opportunities for improving client’s web presence, which included intuitive site navigation to decrease bounce rates by 27%

-- Assisted with usability testing for landing pages in preparation for website redesign
+- Supported with usability testing for landing pages in preparation for website redesign

-- Produced wireframes that contributed to user-centered design efforts for mobile applications
+- Produced wireframes that contributed to user-centered design efforts for the development of four new mobile applications

 Education